 CAN A CLOSED MIND BE OPENED?

 In 70 AD, Rome did exactly what Jesus had predicted.
 In 1945, Israel was reborn and today, it faces again but even a far greater threat.
 It is only a target to what stands in the way of world domination by a system that purports to be a religion.
 This obstacle is Christianity as set forth by the New Testament.
 Like the people in Jesus’ day, Christians are blinded by secondary causes.
-The Risen Christ had this message to a Gentile congregation: “You say, ‘I am rich; I have acquired wealth and do not need a thing.’
+The Risen Christ had this message to a Gentile congregation, “You say, ‘I am rich; I have acquired wealth and do not need a thing.’
 But you do not realize that you are wretched, pitiful, poor and naked.
-I counsel you to buy from me gold refined in the fire, so you can become rich; and white clothes to wear, so you can cover your shameful nakedness; and salve to put on your eyes, so you can see” (Rev.3: 17-18; NIV).
+I counsel you to buy from me gold refined in the fire, so you can become rich; and white clothes to wear, so you can cover your shameful nakedness; and salve to put on your eyes, so you can see” (Revelation 3:17-18; NIV).
 To another congregation, Jesus said, “I know your deeds; you have a reputation of being alive, but you are dead.
 Wake up!
-Strengthen what remains and is about to die, for I have not found your deeds complete in the sight of my God” (Rev.3: 1-2; NIV).
+Strengthen what remains and is about to die, for I have not found your deeds complete in the sight of my God” (Revelation 3:1-2; NIV).

 It should be of enormous interest to us that Laodicea and Sardis lay buried underneath the rubble caused by a religious war.
 The sword no longer is the most effective way to convert people to an ideology or a religion.
 Armies are useless against a handful of fanatics.
 Ideologies, like democracy or socialism, are diversions for a greater cause, and so are discussions on domestic and national issues, even crisis.
 What good will a health plan or a social security do when this nation is dissolved?
 In fact, it does not even have to end but to go bankrupt.
 Economic has become the most powerful tool in the hands of a system that intends to dominate the world.
 Can we imagine the U.N. bailing us out and sending troops to stop us from rioting and rescuing us from utter chaos?
 Suppose the U.N. is run by a system with religious overtones?
 Like the Jews in Jesus’ time, we too have failed to recognize what was good for us.

 How then can a people go so wrong when they were once doing so well?
 We fell asleep.
 We did not heed Jesus’ warning: “Watch out that no one deceives you.
-For many will come in my name, claiming, ‘I am the Christ,’ and will deceive many” (Mt.24: 4-5).
+For many will come in my name, claiming, ‘I am the Christ,’ and will deceive many” (Matthew 24:4-5).
 How were we deceived?
 First and foremost, it is not a Christ of the soul but of economics.
 There would be many copycats that will make promises that can improve our lot and that their system shall give us security.
 They have been convincing Christians that we all serve the same God.
 In that sense, all religions are servants of the system.
 Trust in a person like Jesus cannot be tolerated.
 His morality and teaching stand in the way of economic exploitation.
 The economic exploiters are the pseudo-messiahs that hide their wealth with denouncing themselves so they can stay in power and increase their coffers.
 What they distribute comes from what little the people have left and what they can borrow from foolish investors.
 Mammon’s servants are in total control.